industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_PLC_Devices_Southbound.md

 Click deploy and repeat the same steps for the "Energy2" edge device.

-Instead of manually configuring you can also import the configuration files:
+Instead of manually configuring you can also import the configuration files: CONFIRMAR SI SE PUEDE SOLO CON UNOOOOOOOO

 [Databus_Energy1](../src/Device_Energy1/Databus_Energy1_config.json) (Password = Edge1234!)